lukaszpilat93/Final_Project_2024_Vistula/Useful hints while translating.md

 USEFUL HINTS WHILE TRANSLATING
 ===============
 Now that you have gone through most of the topics, you still may have some doubts and second thoughts.
-This section aims to answer some of the frequently asked questions, but it is not exhaustive.
+This section aims to answer some of the frequently asked questions, but it is not meant to be a one and only solution.

 In case you need some more explanations, please do not hesitate to ask your the project manager of the client's side.

 **Question: I am experiencing some Internet problems, which means I cannnot connect to Xbench in order to perform QA. what should I do?**